springernature/vpat/nature-content-discovery.md

 <td>
 We use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
-The "manage cookies" privacy centre (3rd party content) does not provide a way for screen reader users to bypass the links in its left hand menu.
+The "manage cookies" privacy centre (third party content) does not provide a way for screen reader users to bypass the links in its left hand menu.
 </td>
 </tr>
 <tr>